kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/1_characteristics.md

 - 9 6 6 6 6 6 6 6
 - 7 7 7 7 7 7 6 5

-{% include meta.html content="The values found in this method are created by spending 60 points in the following method.
+{% include meta.html content="The values found in this method are created by investing 60 points in the following method.
 The GM can create other arrays if they desire." %}

 #### Method 2: Point Buy
-You have 60 points to spend to gain a certain Characteristic Value.
+You have 60 points to invest to gain a certain Characteristic Value.
 Each Characteristic must have at least a 3 and can be no greater than 10 by using this method.

 {% include table-index.html table="gameplay" index="600" %}